jonphipps/laravel4-idehelper-generator/README.md

 laravel4-idehelper-generator
 ============================

-Generates a helper file to assist with IDEs with code completion for Laravel 4 in PHPStorm, SublimeText 2, NetBeans (not tested), and maybe other dynamic codeintel IDEs.
+Generates a helper file to assist IDEs with code completion for Laravel 4 in PHPStorm, SublimeText 2, NetBeans (not tested), and maybe other dynamic codeintel IDEs.

 It has the desirable side-effect of taking a snapshot of the Laravel 4 API every time it's run and I'm finding it useful to be able to keep up with the day-to-day changes as Laravel 4 matures.
 I have it under source control and GIT gives me a nice diff showing what's changed.